-- 1) The learner meets the "College Minimum Standards" as follows: Math 34; Reading Comprehension 55; Language 60. - 2) The learner works to upgrade the content area identified as needing improvement.
-For students who have completed high school, skill improvement may be done at NWTC's on-campus Academic Skills Lab, or at any of NWTC's Campuses and Regional Learning Centers. - The learner's program of choice does not require assessment scores be met prior to submitting application or prior to program entry. - 4) The learner meets other non-assessment criteria required by the program.
+- The learner meets the "College Minimum Standards" as follows: Math 34; Reading Comprehension 55; Language 60. - 2) The learner works to upgrade the content area identified as needing improvement.
+For students who have completed high school, skill improvement may be done at NWTC's on-campus Academic Skills Lab, or at any of NWTC's Campuses and regional learning centers.